 - Take note of your symptoms, even if you're not sure they're related to a UTI.

-For a UTI, basic questions to ask your doctor include:
+For a UTI, basic questions to ask your provider include:

 - Are there any other possible causes?